Skip to Content

 Price

-This share class sits in the second-cheapest quintile of its Morningstar Category.
-Its attractive fee, considered jointly with the fund’s People, Process, and Parent Pillars, indicates that this share class can deliver positive alpha versus its category benchmark, explaining its Morningstar Medalist Rating of Bronze.
+It is good practice to weigh them heavily in any investment evaluation.
+This share class lands in the second-cheapest quintile of its Morningstar Category.
+Its low expense ratio, paired with the fund’s People, Process, and Parent Pillars, indicates that this share class has the ability to deliver positive alpha against its category benchmark, explaining its Morningstar Medalist Rating of Bronze.

 Published on